A measurement of the mean electronic excitation energy of liquid xenon: Systematic uncertainties and corrections

 \subsubsection{Double photoelectron emission and crosstalk}

 Double photoelectron emission (DPE), i.e.~the emission of two primary electrons originating from a single photon impacting the photocathode, is well-known for PMTs~\cite{Faham:2015kqa,LopezParedes:2018kzu,LUX:2019npm}.
-We use a DPE probability of $(20 \pm 5) \, \si{\%}$ for the R9869MOD PMT and correct for it.
+We use a DPE probability of $(20 \pm 5) \, \si{\%}$ for the R6041"~06~MOD PMT and correct for it.
 On the other hand, the working principle of SiPMs disfavours the existence of such an external enhancement effect.
 The output of a single cell is independent of the excess number of impacting photons and thus, light detection with SiPMs relies on the fact that, within their linear regime, the signal size is proportional to the number of triggered cells.
-The only known effect that increases the light signal is the internal crosstalk among neighbouring cells, i.e.~from a photon crossing the trench and triggering another avalanche in a nearby cell.
-The crosstalk probability is usually determined from bulk dark count data which provides a good source of single PEs~\cite{Baudis:2018pdv}.
-We show in~\ref{app:SiPM_DPE} that for the S13371 SiPMs we do not see an excess with external scintillation light due to a DPE or DPE-mimicking effect beyond the crosstalk probability and conclude that the enhancement probability is $(2.2 \pm 0.1) \, \si{\%}$, an effect for which we correct as well.
+The only known effect that increases the light signal of an isolated SiPM is the internal crosstalk among neighbouring cells, i.e.~from a photon crossing the trench and triggering another avalanche in a nearby cell.
+The internal crosstalk probability is usually determined from dark counts inside the cells which provides a good source of single PEs~\cite{Baudis:2018pdv}.
+We show in~\ref{app:SiPM_DPE} that for the S13371 SiPMs we do not see an excess with external scintillation light due to a DPE or DPE-mimicking effect beyond the internal crosstalk probability and conclude that the enhancement probability is $(2.2 \pm 0.1) \, \si{\%}$, an effect for which we correct as well.